-Minnesota State Colleges and Universities invite you to participate in an important "Workforce Assessment" initiative to address the state's growing skills gap.
+Minnesota State invites you to participate in an important "Workforce Assessment" initiative to address the state's growing skills gap.
 The Workforce Assessment will engage employers in developing precise projections for how many workers and professionals, with what kinds of skills, will be needed in our area, for what kinds of jobs.

-The data gathered from the sessions will be used by Minnesota State Colleges and Universities to align their certificates and degrees, worker retraining and customized training programs with the needs of Minnesota's businesses, industries and communities.
+The data gathered from the sessions will be used by Minnesota State to align their certificates and degrees, worker retraining and customized training programs with the needs of Minnesota's businesses, industries and communities.

 A summary of the employer conversations by industry are available: